mxstbr/mxstbr.com/pages/blog/my-dream-css-in-react.md

 />
 ```

-Look closely, there's some interesting things going on.
-Here's the overview:
+Look closely, there are some interesting things going on:

-- Consistency built in
+- Enforced consistency via a built-in scale
+- Per-value media queries
 - Simple composition of styles
-- Per-value media queries
+- Statically typed styles
-- Easy moving of styles
+- Moving styles around is easy
 - Minimal abstraction
-- Statically typed styles
-- Learn once, write anywhere
+- It's learn once, write anywhere just like React
+- Only for folks with JS experience

-Let's deconstruct!
+Let's examine the tradeoffs!

 ### Style Objects

-I want to use objects to write styling.
-Tradeoffs compared to writing strings a la styled-components:

-- Objects are easier to compose
-- Objects are easier to statically analyze
-- Strings are more friendly to people without JavaScript background
-- Strings don't have a learning curve when already knowing CSS

-These tradeoffs might not apply to everybody, but I've started preferring objects.
+Compared to strings (a la styled-components), objects are easier to compose and statically analyse, but are less friendly to JavaScript newbies and have a learning curve.

+I prefer objects.

+> Note for context: my team consists of people who know JavaScript and can handle the learning curve.

 ### Prop Based

 Second, you'll notice that I'm passing the style object to a prop called `styles`.

-Why a prop compared to styled components or a JSS-like `withStyles` HOC?
-Copy and pasting JSX around is easy and creating [style components](http://style-components.com) (not a typo) is simple since everything is based on standard React components, i.e. functions.
+Why a prop and not the familiar `styled.x` API or even a `withStyles` HOC?

+With a prop, copy and pasting JSX around is easy and creating [style components](http://style-components.com) (not a typo) is simple since everything is based on standard React components, i.e. functions.
+You have all the benefits of the `styled.x` API too!

-I called it `styles` vs. the currently more common `css` because that makes it learn once, write anywhere just like React itself (web + native + VR + ...).
+I called it `styles` vs. the currently more common `css` because that makes it learn once, write anywhere just like React itself.
+Styling your React Native or React VR apps with a `css` prop doesn't make much sense since they don't support CSS.

-It's a small, simple, nice abstraction that works.

 #### Inline Styles?

 No, this is not inline styles.

-Inline styles for web usage are fairly imperformant when used across a whole app, compiling to actual CSS that's injected into the DOM is faster, especially when using the CSSOM `insertRule` API.
+Inline styles are imperformant when used across an app.
+Compiling to actual CSS that's injected into the DOM is faster, much faster.

 ### Built-in Scale

-Rather than specifying arbitrary values (`margin: '16px'` or `margin: 16`), only scale values from 1 to 10 (tbd) can be specified.
+Rather than specifying arbitrary values (`margin: '16px'` or `margin: 16`), only values from 1 to 10 can be specified.
 There is a global scale (e.g. 4-based: `4px 8px 16px 32px 64px...` 4 * 2 ^ n) and the value defines which step on the scale is used.
-For example, `margin: 2` would end up as `margin: 8px`.
+For example, `margin: 2` mean you have an `8px` margin.

-Consistency built-in! :tada:
+Automatic consistency!

 All your spacing is now based on a single scale, so it'll always look proportional.
 You no longer decide between `3px`, `4px` and `5px` margin (which are all the same anyway), you decide between three steps on the scale, each of which makes a big difference.
 There's always a winner!